Paper Chromatography: Is Black Ink Really Black?

-- You could try using other solvents than water (or mixture of solvents) and see if the inks are separated differently (rubbing alcohol, vinegar, nail polish remover, and turpentine would be good to try).
+- You could try using other solvents than 45% isopropyl alcohol (or mixture of solvents) and see if the inks are separated differently (rubbing alcohol, vinegar, nail polish remover, and turpentine would be good to try).
 Which solvent separates the ink the best?
 Why?
 (Remember to account for attractions between chemicals.)

 - After buying a black light, you could try to see if any more components are visible on the paper.
 Some chemicals are invisible under white light, but can be seen with a black light.
 If you decide to do this variation, you should analyze the paper strips the same day or the next day, otherwise the spots will fade!
 Why are some chemicals visible under one type of light but not another?
 Read more here at Light Waves and Color.

 - For more advanced chromatography projects, see: